haydenzheng314/core-infra-dalian-onboarding/03-Git/git.md

 - After forking, you need to clone the repo to your computer as a local repo.

-Considering the size of repo and the network, we usually copy it directly from the USB disk to the computer instead of `git clone` command.
+Considering the size of repo and the network, we usually copy it directly from the USB disk to the computer instead of using `git clone` command.

 1. Copy liferay-portal.tar.gz to /home/repo , untar it.